Image: Monsoon Residency, Bundanon Trust (2015)

-Adelina has worked with creative director, Scott Rankin and BighART arts and social change company since 2014, David Pledger, Not yet it’s difficult (NYID), Ql2 Dance, STRUT, LINK Post Graduate Program and artists like Yumi Umiumare, Rhiannon Newton, Trevor Jamieson, Paschal Daantos Berry, Maitland Schnaars, Natalie Cursio and Shoeb Ahmad.
-Between 2014-2016 she lectured choreography and contemporary dance techniques at Western Australian Academy for Performing Arts.
+Adelina has worked with creative director, Scott Rankin and BighART arts and social change company since 2014, David Pledger, Not yet it’s difficult (NYID), Ql2 Dance, Critical Path, STRUT, LINK Post Graduate Program and artists like Yumi Umiumare, Bek Conroy, Rhiannon Newton, Andrew Morrish, Deborah May, Trevor Jamieson, David Corbet, Sarah Kaur, Paschal Daantos Berry, Maitland Schnaars and Shoeb Ahmad.

-Adelina is the founder and director of Strange Attractor - an interdisciplinary lab that focuses on experimentation and artistic research.
-As part of a collaboration between the Museum of Applied Arts and Sciences (MAAS), Sydney Festival and Critical Path, Adelina produced Choreographic Lab_Hacking the Anthropocene (2019) engaging facilitator Rebecca Conroy and invited guests Dr Astrida Neimanis (Dept Gender and Cultural Studies, Uni Syd) and Kenneth McLeod (Research associate, UTS Business School).
+Adelina is the founder and director of Strange Attractor Lab - an interdisciplinary lab that focuses on experimentation and artistic research.
+As part of a collaboration between the Powerhouse Museum (Museum of Applied Arts and Sciences), Sydney Festival and Critical Path Choreographic Centre for Research, Adelina produced Choreographic Lab_Hacking the Anthropocene (2019) engaging facilitator and artist Bek Conroy and invited guests Dr Astrida Neimanis (Dept Gender and Cultural Studies, Uni Syd) and Kenneth McLeod (Research associate, UTS Business School).

 As the Associate Artist with BighART Adelina has worked nationally on their projects since 2015, contributing to the creative direction with a range of interdisciplinary skills.

-She recently completed her affiliation with Critical Path Choreographic Centre as Associate Artist (2017-2019) and is currently the co-director of ReadyMade Works - a centre for independent artists based in Sydney and regional NSW.
+She recently completed her affiliation with Critical Path Choreographic Centre as Associate Artist (2017-2019) and ReadyMade Works as the co-director.

 Adelina has contributed to the curations of CP's programs like Interchange Festival - Political Body (2017) a weekend of international and intercultural exchange with choreographers working across and between cultures.
 Political Body deal with the body as the place of agency – creating works that discuss marginalised communities, socio-political landscapes, climate change and body politics.
 Presenting artists: Rosalind Crisp (France/Aus), Rhiannon Newton (Sydney) and Bhenji Ra (Sydney).